Jeff Waldstreicher: In the legislature

 Waldstreicher was sworn into the Maryland House of Delegates on January 10, 2007, where he served on the Judiciary Committee until 2015, and on the Economic Matters Committee from 2015 to 2019.

 In July 2017, Waldstreicher announced his candidacy for the Maryland Senate in District 18, seeking to succeed state senator Richard Madaleno, who unsuccessfully ran for governor in 2018.
 Waldstriecher endorsed Madaleno in the gubernatorial primary, attending his campaign launch rally.
 In March 2018, he was accused of encouraging Helga Luest to run for his seat in the Maryland House of Delegates to make it harder for his primary challenger, Dana Beyer, to win the Democratic primary.
 Waldstreicher denied Luest's allegations in a statement sent to Bethesda Magazine, but did not comment further.
 His opponents also accused him of dodging candidate events, which Waldstreicher said he missed because of a sickness and legislative duties.
 Waldstreicher won the Democratic primary on June 26, 2018, defeating Beyer with 49.4 percent of the vote.
 He ran unopposed in the general election.

-He was sworn into the Maryland Senate on January 9, 2019, where he serves as the vice-chair of the Judicial Proceedings Committee and the Chair of the Joint Committee on Federal Relations.
+Waldstreicher was sworn into the Maryland Senate on January 9, 2019, where he serves as the vice-chair of the Judicial Proceedings Committee and the Chair of the Joint Committee on Federal Relations.
 In February 2019, President of the Maryland Senate Bill Ferguson appointed Waldstreicher to a work group to study legalizing recreational marijuana in the state.

 Waldstreicher ran for re-election to the Maryland Senate in 2022, and was challenged by progressive activist Max Socol in the Democratic primary.
 Socol accused Waldstreicher of weakening the Maryland Police Accountability Act during the 2021 legislative session and of again dodging candidate events during the primary, which Waldstreicher responded by saying he held two town halls during the Democratic primary and freely shares his personal cell phone number with constituents.
 Waldstreicher outraised Socol 4-to-1, was endorsed by the Montgomery County Education Association, the state Sierra Club, and Service Employees International Union Local 500, and received support from the Maryland Democratic Senate Caucus Committee.
 He won the Democratic primary on July 19, 2022, defeating Socol with 63.8 percent of the vote to Socol's 36.2 percent.